Brooks Library Research Guides: Womens Studies

 This book analyzes the legal precedents involving women's constitutional, educational, familial, reproductive, safety and workplace rights, provides biographies and essays on "key historical concepts and pioneers" such as feminism and Elizabeth Cady Stanton, and contains the full text of important documents tracing the historic development of women and U.S. law.

-This is a guide to historical sources of women in the United States, with biographies, primary documents, web sites, and audiovisual formats indexed by both author/title and by subject.
+This is a guide to historical sources about women in the United States, with biographies, primary documents, web sites, and audiovisual formats indexed by both author/title and by subject.
 Each chapter is broken down chronologically or by subject, with entries divided by book or non-book materials.
-There is even a chapter on Women's History Theory and Methodology.

 Using Cattrax to find an item in the Brooks Library:

 1. Enter a search term--a word, a phrase, whatever--in the search box.

 2. Use the drop-down menu to select keyword/word search, title search, subject search, author search, or one of the other options.
 Click "Search."

 3. Results that are "relevant" to your search term will be retrieved.
 Examine the results.
 Repeat steps 1 through 3 as needed.

 (Note: Information is often described in several different ways.
 You may need to try a variety of terms before you find ones that produce the best results.
 And spelling counts.)

 4. Find your book/journal/other item.
 All books are shelved on the 3rd and 4th floors of the main campus library according to Library of Congress subject classification.
 Books labeled with call numbers between A and J can be found on the 3rd floor, while books classified as K to Z can be found on the fourth floor.
 All government documents, maps, and microforms can be found on the 3rd floor, and all musical recordings on the 4th floor.
 Physical journals, magazines, and serials are housed on the 2nd floor, while DVDs, video tapes and films may be found on the 1st floor.
 Children's books are located on the 4th floor.